 UK’s 2010 record was 6-7, including a lost to Pitt in the BBVA Compass Bowl.

-LSU’s 2010 record was 11-2, including a victory over Texas A&M in the Cotton Bowl.
+UL’s 2010 record was 7-6, including a win over Southern Miss in the Beef ‘O’ Brady’s Bowl.

-Game will be played at Tiger Stadium in Baton Rouge, Louisiana
+Game will be played at Commonwealth Stadium in Lexington, Kentucky at 7pm EST.

 Keys to the game

 While the Cats haven’t looked very impressive on offense, they are still 2-0.
 The Cardinals have struggled on both sides of the ball and are 1-1.
 This is a MUST WIN GAME FOR BOTH TEAMS.
 Every top recruit in the state will be in attendance too.

 A few glaring stats that stick out heading into the Governor’s Cup are turnovers, 3rd down conversions and moving the chains.
 Currently UK has a better turnover margin than UofL.
 The Cats have forced twice as many turnovers as the Cards and haven’t turned it over quite as bad either.
 The Cats are +1 in turnover margin and the Cards are -3.
 The team that wins the turnover margin will likely win the game on Saturday.
 The Cards offense has converted on 3rd down 47% of the time compared to UK’s 25%.
 This is one area UK has to improve.
 Also, the Cards have 40 first downs compared to UK’s 25.

 Joker Phillips has stated the strength of the program is UK’s offensive line.
 This is key for UK.
 The Cats must establish a strong ground attack.
 It will be interesting to see how true freshman Josh Clemons responds on Saturday.
 If the Cats can do this, they should win the game.
 On the other side of the ball, the Cards have given up 7 sacks already this season.